OpenST/platform-api/README.md

 NOTE: Use MyEtherWallet to export private key from keystore file.
 Visit the following link `https://www.myetherwallet.com/#view-wallet-info` and select the `Keystore / JSON File` option.
 Upload the keystore file from `~/openst-setup/geth/aux-2000/keystore` folder.
 The unlock password is `testtest`.
-Pass the address and privateKey in the command below.
+Pass the address and privateKey (including 0x) in the command below.

 And add it to tables using following script.
 ```bash